openfl/OpenFLDevelopersGuide/basics-of-user-interaction/README.md

 Your application can create interactivity by using Haxe to respond to user activity.
 Note that this section assumes that you are already familiar with the Haxe event model.
 For more information, see

-“Handling
+"Handling

-events” on page 125
+events" on page 125

 .